 The goal of root canal treatment (also known as endodontic treatment or RCT for short) is to save a tooth that has been damaged badly due to injury, disease or decay.
-Millions of teeth each year are saved from extraction by having root canal treatment.
-Majority of people want to save their teeth, as natural teeth generally function better than artificial teeth.
-Your own tooth is stronger and more efficient for biting and chewing.
-Also cleaning and maintenance of a natural tooth are much easier than caring for complex dental solutions.
+Many teeth are saved from extraction each year by having root canal treatment.
+Majority of people prefer to keep their teeth, as healthy teeth generally function better than artificial replacement.
+Your own healthy tooth is stronger and more efficient for biting and chewing than a denture.
+Also cleaning and maintenance of healthy natural teeth is easier than caring for complex dental solutions.

 Causes leading to root canal are:

 Symptoms may include pain, sensitivity to hot or cold, tooth discolouration and swelling, or soreness in the gums surrounding the tooth.
 When the nerve in the tooth becomes severely inflamed or infected, root canal treatment is needed to save the tooth.

 To improve the chances of success, root canal treatment should be started as soon as possible.
 All affected roots inside the tooth must be treated.
 Front teeth (known as incisors) have one or two nerve canals.
 Premolars (know as bicuspids) typically have one or two nerve canals.
 Molars usually have three or four nerve canals.
 If the nerve of the tooth is not treated quickly, severe pain and infections at the roots of the teeth (abscesses) can occur.
 If an abscess was to go untreated, the infection can damage bone surrounding the tooth.
 Avoiding root canal treatment will lead to having the tooth removed.